-Name of the statute Nature of the dues Amount (Rs.)
-Period to which the amount relates Forum where dispute is pending Central Sales Tax Act, 1956 Central Sales Tax and Interest/Penalty 40,505,662 2012-13 Deputy Commissioner of Sales Tax Central Sales Tax Act, 1956 Central Sales Tax and Interest/Penalty 3,432,817 2013-14 Deputy Commissioner of Sales Tax
+Name of the statute Nature of the dues Amount (Rs. in lakhs) Period to which the amount relates Forum where dispute is pending Remarks , if any Central Sales Tax Act, 1956 Central Sales Tax and Interest/Pena Ity 128.93 2012-23 Deputy Commissione r of Sales Tax Central Sales Tax Act, 1956 Central Sales Tax and Interest/Pena Ity 34.33 2013-14 Deputy Commissione r of Sales Tax

-- (viii) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not surrendered or disclosed any transactions, previously unrecorded as income in the books of account, in the tax assessments under the Income Tax Act, 1961 as income during the year. - (ix) (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not defaulted in repayment of loans and borrowing or in the payment of interest thereon to any lender. - According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not been declared a wilful defaulter by any bank or financial institution or government or government authority.
+- (viii) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not surrendered or disclosed any transactions, previously unrecorded as income in the books of account, in the tax assessments under the Income Tax Act, 1961 as income during the year. - (ix) (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not defaulted in repayment of loans and borrowing or in the payment of interest thereon to any lender. - (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not been declared a wilful defaulter by any bank or financial institution or government or government authority. - (c) In our opinion and according to the information and explanations given to us by the / management, term loans were applied for the purpose for which the loans were obtained.

-(b) Co Ath FIOSE
+(b)

-Annexure A to the Independent Auditor's Report - 31 March 2022 (Continued)
+Annexure A to the Independent Auditor's Report on the Financial Statements of Ion Exchange Environment Management Limited for the year ended 31 March 2023 (Continued)